Blaine Robison, M.A.

 32 They went away in the boat to a secluded place by themselves.

-They went away: Grk. aperchomai, to be in movement from a position with or without mention of destination, to go, go away or depart. in the boat: Grk. ploion in biblical times denoted any vessel that could go out on a body of water, whether lake, inland sea or ocean; used frequently in the apostolic narratives of the fishing boats on the Sea of Galilee. to a secluded: Grk. erēmos, adj. place: Grk. topos.
+They went away: Grk. aperchomai, aor., to be in movement from a position with or without mention of destination, to go, go away or depart. in the boat: Grk. ploion in biblical times denoted any vessel that could go out on a body of water, whether lake, inland sea or ocean; used frequently in the apostolic narratives of the fishing boats on the Sea of Galilee. to a secluded: Grk. erēmos, adj. place: Grk. topos.
 See the note on the previous verse.
-The description is of a wilderness-place. by themselves: True to Yeshua's wishes only the disciples left with their master on the boat.
+The description is of an unpopulated area. by themselves: True to Yeshua's wishes only the disciples left with their master on the boat.
 For this purpose Yeshua chose the place outside the territory of Antipas, nearest to Capernaum.

 According to Luke 9:10 Yeshua withdrew to Bethsaida (Heb.
 Beth-Tzaida), 'the house of fishing,' or 'Fisher-town,' as we might call it, located on the northeastern shore of the Sea of Galilee, on the eastern side of the Jordan River, just inside the territory of the Tetrarch Philip.
 Originally a small village, Herod Philip had converted it into a town, and named it Julias, after Caesar's daughter (Edersheim 464).